-Rake Narang: What can CSOs do to implement a secure file transfer strategy?
+Info Security PG: What can CSOs do to implement a secure file transfer strategy?

 Rich Kennelly: CSOs have a hard job working to strike the right balance between productivity and security.
 One popular answer is to provide IT-sanctioned methods and tools that protect data while making it easy for business users to get their jobs done.
 In many cases, the solution can be found using ad-hoc, person-to-person managed file transfer technologies that allow non-technical users to send files of any size simply and securely to anyone at any time in a well-governed way.

 This represents a win-win for the CSO and the business, provided that these file transfer solutions: